projectsyn/commodore/README.md

+# Project Syn: Commodore

-# Commodore: Build dynamic inventories and compile catalogs with Kapitan
+Build dynamic inventories and compile catalogs with [Kapitan](https://kapitan.dev/).

+**Please note that this project is in it's early stages and under active development**.

 ## System Requirements